 This study has limitations, one of which is the analysis of causality, partially addressed here.
 A more profound study of the appropriate instrument is called for.
-Another limitation has to do with my measure of competition: I collect information on subjective opinions about competition, which may not represent the competitive environment of the location where the individual lives.
+Another limitation has to do with my measure of competition: competition is defined based on subjective opinions about it, which may not represent the competitive environment of the location where the individual lives.
 This issue is partially addressed by the inclusion of country fixed effects in the regressions, but a more direct measure of the competitive environment would be a nice improvement to the paper.

 Another improvement to this paper could be to better define ethnicity.
 Asians, Whites and Blacks represent three different groups of people, but ethnicity also has to do with religion, beliefs, norms and attitudes.
-How different people in different parts of the world react to competition is, in my opinion, a key issue to understand the functioning of capitalism and to assess its future, its potentials and problems.
+How different people in different parts of the world react to competition is, probably, a key issue to understand the functioning of capitalism and to assess its future, its potentials and problems.

+Another fruitful extension of this paper would be to examine what differences exist among African countries (and others) as the analysis here suggests different consequences on happiness.
 The policy implications of this paper are tentative.
 On the one side, happier persons like competition more, but persons with the same level of happiness reject it as harmful.
 Competition may lead to a "race to the bottom" situation, where only some corporate interests are benefited, while the general public may not.
 Rough competition in the so-called labor market, both inside and outside firms, hurt rather than benefit workers, for example.